tristanjahier/chosen-order/README.md

 <script type="text/javascript" src="chosen.order.proto.min.js"></script>
 ```

-For example, let's say you have this `<select>` element in your document, which is handled by Chosen:
+Then let's say you have this `<select>` element in your document, which is handled by Chosen:

 ```html
 <select id="my-list" multiple>